symfony/symfony-docs/security/user_providers.rst

 Memory User Provider
 --------------------

-It's not recommended to use this provider in real applications because of its limitations and how difficult it is to manage users.
+It is not recommended to use this provider in real applications because of its limitations and how difficult it is to manage users.
 It may be useful in application prototypes and for limited applications that don't store users in databases.